Banner_Vanilla_Bean.webp

 Natural vanilla passes through dozens of human hands as it goes from farm to your kitchen table.
 No part of farming or curing the vanilla beans is mechanised, and small farms are the very backbone of natural vanilla production.2 Agriculture is Madagascar’s largest sector thanks in large part to vanilla, but ask a Malagasy local if they use vanilla in their own cooking, and the answer is almost certain to be a “no”.

-Vanilla for them is something that foreigners consume—a crop grown entirely for profit—and yet farmers receive only the smallest cut of the profits for their months of back-breaking effort.
-While it is undoubtedly true that many farmers’ lives have been improved from producing vanilla, Madagascar remains one of the poorest countries in the world with close to 75% of its population live on less than €1,60 per day.
+Vanilla, for them, is something that foreigners consume - a crop grown entirely for profit - and yet farmers receive only the smallest cut of the profits for their months of back-breaking effort.
+While it is undoubtedly true that many farmers’ lives have been improved by producing vanilla, Madagascar remains one of the poorest countries in the world, with close to 75% of its population living on less than €1,60 per day.
 Comparatively, a Malagasy vanilla farmer would require an estimated living income of €3,75 per person per day to be able to afford all essential needs such as food, water, housing, clothing, education, transportation, and healthcare.3, 13

 Moreover, small growers have little power to negotiate the price of their vanilla harvest.
 Freshly plucked vanilla beans begin fermenting immediately and must be sold off quickly to “commissionaires” or middlemen before they go bad.
 The real profit from natural vanilla is made at upper levels when beans are sold to curing facilities and traders that export vanilla to the suppliers who sell the spice around the world.4